turingschool-examples/promises-practice/README.md

 #### Promises

-Promises are a lot easier to work with because we can pass them around.
-They are still a web api that gets stored in the `heap` but they
+Promises are a lot easier to work with because we can pass them around and you don't get in 'callback hell'.
+They are still a web api that gets stored in the `heap` and once resolved are placed inside the `task queue`.

 So you should have learned a little bit about promises by now.
 Like: